tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### One for the 'Gram: Feel Free To Give This One No Likes

-Oh and about that mainstream virus image?
+Oh and about that Mainstream virus image?

 Here it is, this is a type of virus that's called a *Bacteriophage*.
 They are viruses that specifically infect bacteria. **Impressive in their own right, but not of much use to us right now.**